WORSHIP | WORD | WITNESS

 First Baptist Church of Swansboro

 Florence made landfall near Wrightsville Beach as a Category 1 hurricane early on Friday, September 14, and weakened as it slowly moved inland.
 Florence produced wind gusts up to 106 mph, saturated Swansboro with 34.0 inches of rainfall and a record breaking storm surge of 9 to 13 feet resulting in the White Oak and the ICW sharing white caps.
-While all three buildings were damaged, the Sanctuary sustained catastrophic damage and worship was temporarily moved to the Fellowship Hall.
+While all three buildings were damaged, the Sanctuary sustained catastrophic damage.
+Worship was temporarily moved to the Fellowship Hall.